co-operating-systems/PhD/UseCases/VerifiableCredentials.md

 Note that this use-case is not telling us what kind of claim we should be interested in, only that we want to know that the claim is made by one of a set of agents.
 We assume that the Agent is known to make only certain types of claims, and not sign a claim such as "we do not know this person".

-The use-case could be understood in one of two ways:
+The use case could be understood in one of two ways:
 1. The identity provider is an agency such as Twitter, Github, Google, ... which provides OAuth access to an identity
 2. The identity is provided via a Verifiable Credential, signed by one or more issuers